BourgeoisBear/webjot/README.md

 </html>
 ```

 `allDocs` is a template function.
-It returns an array of variable maps--one for each document in the site.
+It returns an array of variable maps&mdash;one for each document in the site.
 It is sorted by each document's `.title` variable.
 If that variable is not supplied for a document, that document is sorted by its `.URI_PATH` instead.  `allDocs` can be used to render site-wide menus, sitemaps, etc.

 `{{ doTmpl .DOC_KEY . }}` is where each document body will be rendered into the layout.  `.DOC_KEY` is a built-in variable.
 It contains a relative path to the document source file currently being rendered.  `.` is a reference to the current document's variable map.